rtlabs-com/p-net/doc/network_topology_detection.rst

 A graphical view with all Profinet equipment will be shown, including the connections between all ports.

-By double-clicking on a device in the graphical view, you can set the station name and IP address (temporarily or permanently).
+By right-clicking on a device in the graphical view, you can set the station name and IP address (temporarily or permanently).
+It is also possible to edit the I&M information, to flash the signal LED and to do a factory reset.

 Full SNMP readout example